 We encourage public interest and participation in our community decisions affecting water.
 Regular meetings of the Southington Board of Water Commissioners occur once each month.
 The public is welcome to attend these meetings.
-A complete listing of meeting locations, dates, and times can be obtained by visiting our website at www.southingtonwater. org or calling our office at (860) 628-5593.
+Meeting locations, dates, and times can be obtained by visiting southingtonwater.org or calling (860) 628-5593.